TRaubenheimer18/Digital-Portfolio/README.md

 - Practised email etiquette, appropriate tone, and meeting behaviour.

 ### Reflection:
-- I learnt that communication in the workplace is one of the most important professional skills, because effective communication ensures that the messages are received clearly and respectfully.
+- I learnt that communication in the workplace is one of the most important professional skills because effective communication ensures that the messages are received clearly and respectfully.
 This topic explored different forms of communication such as verbal, non-verbal, and written, and how each plays a crucial role in how information is shared and understood in a business environment.

-- I found that the purpose of commmunication is to be professional and to use an appropriate tone for audience.
+- I discovered that the purpose of communication is to be professional and to use an appropriate tone for audience.
 What was also emphasized in this module is that non-verbal communication such as eye contact, posture, and facial expressions can affect how a message is received.
 I also learned how written communication, like emails and reports, should be structured to maintain clarity and professionalism.

 - During this topic, the action I took included practising professional email writing, avoiding slang or informal language, and ensuring that my tone matched the context of the message.
 I also started paying attention to body language and active listening during group activities and meetings.